golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images.md

 ---
-Description: Learn what a Golem image is and how to create and use one
+description: Learn what a Golem image is and how to create and use one
+title: Golme images explained
 ---

 # Golem images and usage explained